szbra/iot-play-sample/README.md

 # iot-play-sample
-Sample for the IoT Playground
+Sample for the IoT Play - Try - Buy page